Home > Country

 Exchange rates under licence from XE.com

-Main Industries: Engineering and metal products, motor vehicle assembly, transportation equipment, scientific instruments, processed food and beverages, chemicals, basic metals, textiles, glass and petroleum.
+Main Industries: Engineering, metal products, motor vehicle assembly, transportation equipment, scientific instruments, processed food, beverages, chemicals, pharmaceuticals, base metals, textiles, glass and petroleum.

 Environment: